telerik/kendo-ui-core/docs/web/autocomplete/how-to/AngularJS/using-templates-with-angular.md

 ---
-title: Using templates with AngularJS
-page_title: Using templates with AngularJS
+title: Use Custom Templates
+page_title: Use Custom Templates | Kendo UI AutoComplete Widget
-description: Using templates with AngularJS
+description: "Learn how to use templates with AngularJS inside the Kendo UI templates of the AutoComplete widget."
+slug: howto_use_custom_angularjs_templates_autocomplete
+position: 1
 ---

-# Using custom templates with AngularJS
+# Use Custom Templates

-The example below demonstrates how to use AngularJS templates inside the Kendo UI Templates of the AutoComplete widget.
+The example below demonstrates how to use AngularJS templates inside the Kendo UI templates of the AutoComplete widget.

-#### Example:
+###### Example

 ```html
     <div id="example" ng-app="KendoDemos">